knowsuchagency/knowsuchagency.github.io.old/content/post/you-don't-need-a-task-runner.md

 ## In the beginning, there were shell scripts.

-But we found shell scripts to be difficultbecause even the best shell languages i.e. `zsh`, `bash`, `fish` have syntax and behavior that are much different than most other programming languages, which can make them hard to reason about.
+But we found shell scripts to be difficult because even the best shell languages i.e. `zsh`, `bash`, `fish` have syntax and behavior that are much different than most other programming languages, which can make them hard to reason about.